 Annually, the refuge areas receive approximately 140,000 visitors.
 Many volunteers contribute to support the various areas of refuge.

-Activities: Canoeing, boating, hiking, biking, snowmobiling, hunting, fishing, and dog-walking are all available, depending upon season.
-In winter, put your cross-country skis on and see parts of the Refuge that are inaccessible throughout most of the year, go snowshoeing and look for animal tracks--they're easy to see in the snow.
-Snowshoe rental free with ID at visitor center.
+Canoeing, boating, hiking, biking, snowmobiling, hunting, fishing, and dog-walking are all available, depending upon season.
+In winter, put your cross-country skis on and see parts of the Refuge that are inaccessible throughout most of the year.
+Snowshoeing is also popular and inter is a popular time to look for animal tracks--they're easy to see in the snow.

 Check the Minnesota Valley National Wildlife Refuge website for more information.

 Last updated: February 28, 2020